5 golf swing exercises to improve your long distance game

-The difference between a 150-yard and 250-yard drive can sometimes seem like luck.
-However, there’s more science behind your swing than you might think.
-The muscles mainly used in a golf swing are in the back, neck, shoulders, core, and hips.
-How you use these muscles could be the difference between a birdie and bogey.
-With that in mind, here are the 5 best exercises to improve your golf swing.
+However, there’s more science to your golf swing than you might think.
+The predominant muscles used in a golf swing are in the back, neck, shoulders, core, and hips, and how you use these muscles and take care of them can make all the difference.

-Your hips are monumentally important in golf.
+Your hips play a crucial role when playing golf.
 They help generate power, maintain form, and control accuracy in your swing.
-If you don’t roll your hips all the way through your swing, you can end up pushing or pulling your strokes.
+If you don’t roll your hips all the way through your swing, you could end up pushing or pulling your strokes.

 - Lie on your back and lift your knees up to a 90-degree angle, keeping your feet and legs together.
 Keep your shoulders flat on the ground.